sanette/ocaml/manual/manual/html_processing/README.md

 files (and assets) in `webman/manual` (the manual) and `webman/api` (the API).

-For building the manual/api for OCaml versions <= 4.10, see https://github.com/sanette/ocaml-tutorial and
+For processing the manual/api of OCaml versions <= 4.10, see https://github.com/sanette/ocaml-tutorial and
 https://github.com/sanette/ocaml-api